You are reading: A Bintroduction to electronics A Bintroduction to electronics

 Microcontrollers let us use code to interact with our circuit.
 They let us measure what’s going on in the parts of the circuit they’re connected to, and control parts of that circuit based on what we measure.

 We’ll be putting code on our microcontroller from a computer using a device called a programmer.
 Before you start this part of your project, you’ll need to set your programmer up by following the instructions found here.
-You might also find the ATTiny Quick Reference Sheet useful to print and have on hand.
+You might also find the Arduino Micro Pinout useful to print and have on hand – but when updating your code in Arduino IDE, refer to the numbers printed on the physical board next to each of the pins.

 Parts